Early closures for open evening on Monday 23rd September

 How skilled are staff in meeting the needs of my child?

-Dyslexia, Dyspraxia, Speech and Language, ADHD, Safeguarding, Depression in Adolescents, Asperger Syndrome
+Dyslexia, Dyspraxia, Speech and Language, ADHD, Safeguarding, Depression in Adolescents, Asperger Syndrome, AMBIT training, charge syndrome training, Diabetes 1 training.

-Our SENCO actively engages with local opportunities to share best practice and keep abreast of current local and national initiatives and policy to support students with SEND.
+Our SENCO actively engages with local opportunities to share best practice and keep abreast of current local and national initiatives and policy to support students with SEND and is a member of Nasen.

 We also have staff with specialised expertise and qualifications in school including: